-Works under the program have transformed the historic Avoca Station building into a community arts and garden precinct.
+The historic Avoca Station building has been turned into a community arts and garden precinct.

 The formerly disused building is now providing the community with a permanent area for visual and performing arts, alongside a flexible community meeting and event space.
 The surrounding area will be developed into a community garden.

-The works were delivered by Ballarat-based builders Searle Brothers.
+The works were delivered by Ballarat-based builders Searle Bros.